Sean Rodriguez

-Sean John Rodriguez (born April 26, 1985) is an American former professional baseball utility player who is currently a player development instructor for the Philadelphia Phillies.
-He previously played in Major League Baseball (MLB) for the Los Angeles Angels, Tampa Bay Rays, Pittsburgh Pirates, Atlanta Braves, Philadelphia Phillies and Miami Marlins.
+Sean John Rodriguez (born April 26, 1985) is an American former professional baseball utility player who currently serves as a player development instructor for the Philadelphia Phillies of Major League Baseball (MLB).
+He played in MLB for the Los Angeles Angels, Tampa Bay Rays, Pittsburgh Pirates, Atlanta Braves, Phillies, and Miami Marlins.
 Rodriguez was drafted out of high school by the Angels in the third round of the 2003 Major League Baseball draft.
 He made his major league debut in 2008.
-While primarily a second baseman, Rodriguez has played at every position in his MLB career except for catcher.
+While he played more second base than any other position, Rodriguez played at every position in his MLB career except for catcher.